-- (a) production will be stored in such a manner that the production cannot be measured (refer to subparagraphs 921A(3)(c) and (d)) to determine whether the weighed production was within the three percent (3%) tolerance as stated in A(1)(a) above (e.g., high-moisture corn stored in airtight structures).
-If a pre-harvest appraisal is not done to determine the PTC, the claim must be denied because the insured does not have verifiable records of the stored production in the absence of the AIP being able to verify the actual harvested production in the structure by measuring the production in the structure. - (b) the insured intends to farm store production in commercial-sized storage structures.
+- (4) Pre-harvest appraisal in lieu of the adjuster measuring & accepting the insured's weight tickets, when: - (a) production will be stored in such a manner that the production cannot be measured (refer to subparagraphs 921A(3)(c) and (d)) to determine whether the weighed production was within the three percent (3%) tolerance as stated in A(1)(a) above (e.g., high-moisture corn stored in airtight structures).
+If a pre-harvest appraisal is not done to determine the PTC, the claim must be denied because the insured does not have verifiable records of the stored production in the absence of the AIP being able to verify the actual harvested production in the structure by measuring the production in the structure. - (b) the insured intends to farm-store production in commercial-sized storage structures.
 However, if a pre-harvest appraisal is not done, the AIP must still measure the stored production or have the stored production measured at the AIP's expense.
 When loss adjustment inspections are required for such units, the insured cannot be charged or told by the AIP that they have to pay for such measurements.